catgriffin85/pp4-serenity-escape-spa/README.md

     Each appointment has two buttons underneath, one to cancel the appointment and the other to update the appointment.

-    When the Cancel Appointment button is clicked, the user will receive a pop up asking them to confirm the cancellations.
+    When the Cancel Appointment button is clicked, the user will receive a pop up asking them to confirm the cancellation.

     ![Cancel appointment confirmation](static/images/my_appointments_cancellation_confirmation.png)